Carers handbook contents

 A request can also be made by anyone else who thinks an assessment may be necessary, including doctors, health visitors, teachers, parents and family friends.

 An education, health and care needs assessment is completed by the local authority.
 An assessment can result in an EHC plan, which explains the extra support the child needs.
 The council must make sure your child gets this support.
+The Southend Educational Psychology service will be involved in the assessment and may also be contacted by parents/carers to discuss their concerns.

 Transition to Adult Services